JoostImpink/python-spring/assignments/assignment_7.md

 ## Required

 Examine the costs of procedures DRG 460 “Spinal fusion except servical” and DRG 853 “Parasitic and infectious diseases” for the hospitals in the dataset.
 Provide some basic statistics (mean, median, min, max) of the costs.
-Also, determine if hospitals that have a larger volume charge a lower price or not (in other words: test for positive or negative economies of scale).
+Also, using regression analysis determine if hospitals that have a larger volume charge a lower price or not (in other words: test for positive or negative economies of scale).
 Do this for both procedures.
 Youse 'Average Total Payment' as a proxy for the cost.

 When you do the regression, include dummy variables to capture differences in costs between States.
-You can use `C(Provider State)' in your regression.
+You can use `C(STATE_DESC)' in your regression.

 Example on adding dummies for categorial variables (also see [https://www.statsmodels.org/stable/example_formulas.html#categorical-variables](https://www.statsmodels.org/stable/example_formulas.html#categorical-variables)):